RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

   </tbody>
 </table>

-This violates the Tidy Data principle "Each variable forms a column", since the two variables (UK album release and US album release) are stored in the same column.
+This violates the Tidy Data principle that **"Each variable forms a column"**, since the two variables (UK album release and US album release) are stored in the same column.
 There are also rows where there is no dinstinction between a UK and a US album release, so we can assume the release was the same in both regions.

 This is a somewhat complex problem to solve.
 The data we need is stored in a string, with part of it coming after "UK: " (the UK release) and part of it coming after "US: " (the US release).
 Thankfully, there is a string method we can use to tidy data: `.str.split()`.
 We know the UK release will always be before " US: ", and the US after.
 So we can split on that string (including the spaces before and after): `beatles_billboard['Album.debut'].str.split(' US: ')`